vile-d-e-v/vile-d-e-v/README.md

-Hello, I am vileDev.
-I am an ameateur and aspiring programmer / game designer working on a personal passion project with a close friend of mine.
-I am also an artist and writer. he/they.
+he/they.
 INTP.
+ENG. 日本語が学ぶている。

+university student, going for a bachelor's in game development.

+artist and writer

+voice synth user

-Certifications: Unity Artist, Adobe Illustrator, Adobe Photoshop, IT+ Fundamentals
+certifications: Unity Artist, Adobe Illustrator, Adobe Photoshop, IT+ Fundamentals

-Currently learning Autodesk Maya.
+currently learning Autodesk Maya, Blender, and C++.